BrunoHoffmann/api-go/README.md

 - Implementing a complete job opportunities API with endpoints for searching, creating, editing, and deleting opportunities
 - Implementing automated tests to ensure API quality

-## Live Version

-You can check the documentation and perform tests to the API by visiting the live version hosted at [gopportunities.excalidevs.com](https://gopportunities.excalidevs.com/swagger/index.html).

-## Video Tutorial

-You can follow the step-by-step instructions on how to create this project by watching the [video tutorial](https://youtu.be/wyEYpX5U4Vg) (in Portuguese).

 ## Installation

 To use this project, you need to follow these steps: